alecrem/multiplin/README.md

 ## Overview and rules

-Multiplin is a game for 2 to 4 players designed to have fun while practising the multiplication table from a different point of view.
+Multiplin is a free print-and-play game for 2 to 4 players designed to have fun while practising the multiplication table from a different point of view.
 The components are as follows:

 - A deck of 40 factor cards
 - A deck of 55 product cards